jjlg90/ms1-v2/README.md

 #### Javascript
 * Scripts fully functional on every browser.

-### Testing User Stories from User Experience (UX) Section
+## Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals

     1. As a First Time Visitor, I expect the purpose of the website to be explicit.

-        *.
-Upon entering the site, the user will see the introductory text that presents the developer and a navigation bar so they can choose a section and start navigating through the website.
+        * Upon entering the site, the user will see the introductory text that presents the developer and a navigation bar so they can choose a section and start navigating through the website.
-        *.
-The user has two options, click navigation bar buttons or scroll down, since it is a single page site.
+        * The user has two options, click navigation bar buttons or scroll down, since it is a single page site.

     2. As a First Time Visitor, I consider smooth navigation through content to be a key aspect.

-        *.
-The header and navigation bar will stay fixed so the option of jumping to a different section is always available.
+        * The header and navigation bar will stay fixed so the option of jumping to a different section is always available.
 The navigation bar that becomes a burger button on small screens, each link describes the section they will end up at clearly.

     3. As a First Time Visitor, I want for the content of the website to be relevant and concise.
-        *.
-The paragraphs are short and focused.
+        * The paragraphs are short and focused.
 No big pieces of text nor unnecessary information is being display.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I would like to see updated information about the developer's latest projects.

-        *.
-Given that this is the first project, this goal should be considered into future features.
+        * Given that this is the first project, this goal should be considered into future features.

     2. As a Returning Visitor, I want to have ease of access to contact the developer.

-        *.
-Two buttons in the page will pop-up a modal form for the user to contact the developer.
+        * Two buttons in the page will pop-up a modal form for the user to contact the developer.
 "Contact" button in the navigation bar, and "Work with me" in the footer.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to check which resources and elements have been used for new projects.

-        *.
-Given that this is the first project, this goal should be considered into future features.
+        * Given that this is the first project, this goal should be considered into future features.

     2. As a Frequent User, I want to be able to propose new projects or ideas.

-        *.
-The previously mentioned contact form counts with a textbox for users to suggest projects and ideas.
+        * The previously mentioned contact form counts with a textbox for users to suggest projects and ideas.

-### Further Testing
+## Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Opera.
+-   The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Opera.
 -   The website was viewed on a variety of devices.

 ## Deployment